BONUS EPISODE: Elon Musk at Code Conference 2021

 a space telescope, I should say.

-You still want to, you said to me last couple times ago, we talked, you want to die on Mars.
+astrophysics and astronomy.
+You still want to, you said to me a couple of times ago, we talked, you want to die on Mars.

 You still want to die on Mars.